QubitPi/Kugelblitz/docs/README.md

 >
 > - [Deutsch](./README.de.md)

-Another great way to contribute to Jetty is to help us write and maintain our documentation.
+Another great way to contribute to Kugelblitz is to help us write and maintain our documentation.

 Kugelblitz follows a ["docs as code"](https://writethedocs.qubitpi.org/en/latest/guide/docs-as-code/) philosophy, meaning we use the same tools to maintain and CI/CD our code and docs.
 As such, the docs are maintained directly within